 Some people with astigmatism may have no symptoms.
-In those that have symptoms, astigmatism may cause:
+In those who do have symptoms, astigmatism may cause:

 Symptoms vary depending on the extent of the astigmatism.

-Your eye doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 An examination of your eyes will be done.

 Tests to evaluate your eyes may include: